 Powering Progress

-The Bremer Battery Project (BBP) is an initiative seeking to empower the local area by demonstrating the advancement of renewable energy solutions.
+The Bremer Battery Project (BBP) is a local initiative driven by the collaborative efforts of individuals from the Lower Mount Walker/Rosewood area and beyond, seeking to support the local area by stabilising the energy grid as Queensland transitions to renewable energy solutions.

 About the Bremer Battery